Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 You can further simplify your module my moving certain metadata into a `bicepconfig.json` file.
 For our purposes we can use it to create a shorter module reference.
 To do so, please perform the following steps:

-1. In the `workload` folder your template is is, create a new file called `bicepconfig.json`, paste the following content into it, and replace the `<YourRegistry>` token with the name your your container registry:
+1. In the `workload` folder hosting your template, create a new file called `bicepconfig.json`, paste the following content into it, and replace the `<YourRegistry>` token with the name of your container registry:

     ```json
     {